apache/airflow/docs/apache-airflow/core-concepts/taskflow.rst

 Context
 -------

-When running your callable, Airflow will pass a set of keyword arguments that can be used in your function.
-This set of kwargs correspond exactly to the :ref:`context variables<templates:variables>` you can use in your Jinja templates.
+When running a ``@task`` decorated Python function, Airflow can pass a set of keyword arguments to the function.
+These keyword arguments correspond exactly to the :ref:`context variables<templates:variables>` that can be used in Jinja templates.

-For this to work, you need to define ``**kwargs`` in your function header, or you can add directly the keyword arguments you would like to get such as ``ti=None`` to have the task instance passed.
+To access all of these context variables, pass ``**kwargs`` to the function's parameters and access them from the ``kwargs`` dictionary (e.g. ``kwargs["task_instance"]``).
+Alternatively, you can add a specific keyword argument you would like to access.
+For example, to access a task's ``task_instance`` object at runtime, you could do so as follows:

+.. include:: ../../shared/template-examples/taskflow.rst

 Logging
 -------